DependableSystemsLab/LLTFI/architecture.md

 `llfi.applicable.software.failures.txt` listing only the modes that actually match instructions in the program.

+#### Known Limitation: memmove/memcpy Intrinsics

+Software fault modes that target `memmove` or `memcpy` by call site (e.g.
+`WrongDestination(Data)`, `BufferOverflowMemmove`) do not work when the compiler lowers those calls to LLVM intrinsics (`@llvm.memmove.p0.p0.i64`, `@llvm.memcpy.p0.p0.i64`).
+Intrinsics have no injectable register arguments at the call site that LLTFI can intercept at runtime.
+To inject software faults into memory operations in such programs, use fault modes that target regular C library calls instead (e.g.
+`WrongPointer(Data)` targeting `fread`/`fwrite`).

 ### 2.5 ML Fault Selectors

 ML fault injection operates on LLVM IR compiled from ONNX models via onnx-mlir.